lordloh/xo/README.md

 This sets 'O' at a certain position.
 If successful, returns 0; else -1

 ## `game.won`
 After a move, this variable will be `True` if the last player who played has won.
-Else, it is false.
+Else, it is `False`.